 Low-fat crisping technology and an easy-to-use interface available in four different colors.
 Amazon

-This air fryer from Dash features a generous six-quart basket capacity in a stylish and minimalist form factor.
+This Dash air fryer features a generous six-quart basket capacity in a stylish and minimalist form factor.
 It comes with a non-stick fry basket and a recipe guide, and it features an automatic temperature control system and timed cooking with an automatic shutoff feature.
+Choose between five stylish colors—aqua, black, red, white, and yellow—and clean it easily in the dishwasher.

-Best air fryer/multi-cooker combo: Philips Kitchen Appliances Digital Twin TurboStar Airfryer XXL
+Best air fryer/multi-cooker combo: Philips Digital Twin TurboStar Airfryer XXL

-This three pound-capacity air fryer from Philips has a digital display to keep you apprised of your cooking time and temperature, and it offers seven cooking modes as well as five one-touch programs.
-It’s also designed with a proprietary fat reduction system that captures excess fat as it drips, leaving your meals with up to 90 percent less fat than traditional fried food.
-With all the flavor and none of the fat, you’re sure to love cooking with this air fryer.
+This Philips air fryer with three-pound-capacity has a digital display to keep you apprised of your cooking time and temperature.
+It offers seven cooking modes as well as five one-touch programs.
+The fryer is designed with a proprietary fat reduction system that Is used to capture dripping excess fat.
+This helps leave your meals with up to 90 percent less fat than traditional fried food.
+You get six servings out of this easy-to-clean pick.
+With all the flavor and none of the fat, you’re sure to love cooking with this Philips air fryer.

 Best air fryer oven: COSORI 12-in-1 Air Fryer Toaster Oven Combo